angelagoh/7515QCA-Assessment1/replicationproject/replication.md

 *What might be an interesting extension of this project?
 In what other contexts might this project be used?*

 Expanding the idea of creating an installation with this set up, it would be absolutely amazing to be able to reproduce this work in a larger form.
 I would like to be able to explore the original idea of steel balls and conducting plates on the racks, triggering twinkling lights and sound.
 Given the current restrictions, cardboard was all that I could access at low costs however, I would like to further explore different materials utilised to further extent the “sound” component of the work.
+Mechanics can be integrated to the installation changing the tracks and directions of where the marbles roll.